 English Placement

 ACT SCORE COMPASS SCORE COURSE PLACEMENT

-0-11 0-25 ENG 0113 - Beginning English

-12-14 26-48 ENG 0123 - Intermediate English
+0-16 0-73 ENG 0124 - Intermediate English

+and Reading

-15 + 49-100 ENG 1113 - English Composition I
+17 + 74 and above ENG 1113 - English Composition I

-Writing Skills component of C OMPASS с .
+Writing Skills component of COMPA ASS ,

 Algebra Placement

 ACT SCORE COMPASS SCORE COMPASS SCORE COURSE PLACEMENT

 (Pre-Algebra) (Algebra)

 0-13 0-20 0-15 MAT 0123 - Beginning Algebra

 14-18 21-100 16-35 MAT 1233 - Intermediate Algebra

 19+ n/a 36-100 MAT 1313 - College Algebra

 Pre-Algebra/Algebra component of COMPASS

-Testing Policies and Procedures

-Students who have not taken the ACT

-Students who have not taken the ACT
+Testing Policies and Procedures Students who have not taken the ACT

 Any student who has not taken the ACT may take the COMPASS placement test two times.
 The second attempt must be at least one week after the first testing date.
 The student should complete appropriate tutorial work (credit or non-credit) prior to taking the second test.
 This work may be in the form of any study preparation suitable for improving knowledge in the subject area.
 Retesting must take place before the first day of class.
 A student will forfeit the second testing attempt if the retesting is not completed before the start of classes for the semester.
 Students taking the COMPASS for initial placement and admission shall be given first priority to test.

 Students who have taken the ACT

 Any student who has taken the ACT, but wishes to improve his or her placement level(s) may attempt the COMPASS placement test one time.
-COMPASS is divided into three individual tests.
-A student may choose to skip any of the three tests but will not be allowed another opportunity to complete a test that was skipped.
+COMPASS is divided into four individual tests.
+A student may choose to skip any of the four tests but will not be allowed another opportunity to complete a test that was skipped.
 Testing must take place prior to the first day of class.
 Students taking the COMPASS for initial placement and admission shall be given first priority to test.